 2- Percy can breathe underwater.
 (Uh, Percy Jackson, anyone?)

 3- In Treasure Planet, from Disney, they can travel the universe in ships.
 How?
 I don’t know, I know that they can and they did it until the end, so it felt magical and well-developed.

 1 – Personal experience, places, things: you are a great source of inspiration!
 You know some amazing places that you love, you’ve seen some cool gadgets that you could use, pay attention to yourself and your surroundings;

 2- Mix things up.
 This is a favorite from Neil Gaiman.
 And also Pokemon: almost every Pokemon is an amazing mix of two real Earth animals.
 Actually, A LOT of fantasy monsters are.
-You can mix common objects, settings, places.
+You can mix common objects, settings, and places.
 A ship that flies, a steampunk clock.

 3- You won’t write a page of pure description.
 Show it little by little.
 Focus on small special things.
 For example, in Harry Potter, when they use magic to do chores like cleaning the dishes!
 Man, who doesn’t want that?
 Or when they eat sweets that have a special spell.
 The one that makes you sick so you can skip classes.
 This is a detail that appears in the story.
 It’s not pages of description.
 But it feels real, it feels magical, you wish it was true.
 Let your characters experience it in the story.
 Don’t tell your reader, show them the difference.

 4- Focus on what makes your object special.
 Everyone knows what a cat looks like.
 How is this cat special in your world?
 If it isn’t special, how does it differ from the rest of your world?
 Weird is good!
 Embrace weird.

 5- Research people and places, so you will see what it’s like.
 Youtube is great for that!

 joy of getting to play God.
 Neil Gaiman’s Masterclass